 Potting soils are, and should be, more porous than any garden soil to maintain good aeration within the confines of a pot.
 About a one inch depth of water is needed if you’re going to thoroughly wet a 12 inch high column of potting soil.
 If a flower pot is, for example, only 6 inches high, only 1/2 inch depth of water would be needed; and so on.

 A lot of my potted plants didn’t drink in that 3 inches of rain that fell over the past couple …

 As I write, daily high temperatures are in the 30s and snow is predicted.
 Nonetheless, just a few warm, sunny days and almost everyone is going to be inspired to garden.
 Or at least do something plantwise.
 Even my friend Bob.

 Bob’s non-interest in gardening was demonstrated decades ago as I was starting my first very own garden at a house I was renting.
 Bob was there as I pushed my shovel into the clay soil of the lawn to turn over spadeful after spadeful.
 Bob watched peacefully lying beyond the proposed plot with his head propped up on his hands.
 (Not so another friend, Hans, who grabbed another shovel, and dug.
 Now that I think of it, perhaps I owned only two shovels.)

 A crown of thorns (not Bob’s)

 Bob’s current interest centers around one plant, a potted crown of thorns plant (Euphorbia milii).
-Crown of thorns …
+Crown of …

 How does your cat like your houseplants?
 I don’t mean how they look.
 I mean for nibbling, a bad habit of some cats.
 Bad for them and bad for you because eating certain houseplants could sicken a cat, or worse, and, at the very least, leave the houseplant ragged.